No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 ```
 this is beatiful

-f: this → beatiful
+f: this → beautiful
-f-1: beatiful → this
+f⁻¹: beautiful → this
-g: this → this
+g: this → this = f⁻¹ ∘ f
-∴id_g
+∴ g = id_this
 ```

 <div style="page-break-after: always;"></div>